T. E. Lawrence: Post-war years

-Lawrence served as an advisor to Winston Churchill at the Colonial Office for just over a year starting in February 1920.
+Lawrence served as an adviser to Winston Churchill at the Colonial Office for just over a year starting in February 1920.
 He hated bureaucratic work, writing on 21 May 1921 to Robert Graves: "I wish I hadn't gone out there: the Arabs are like a page I have turned over; and sequels are rotten things.
 I'm locked up here: office every day and much of it".
 He travelled to the Middle East on multiple occasions during this period, at one time holding the title of "chief political officer for Trans-Jordania".
 He campaigned for his and Churchill's vision of the Middle East, publishing pieces in multiple newspapers, including The Times, The Observer, The Daily Mail, and The Daily Express.

 Lawrence had a sinister reputation in France during his lifetime and even today as an implacable "enemy of France", the man who was constantly stirring up the Syrians to rebel against French rule throughout the 1920s.
 However, French historian Maurice Larès wrote that the real reason for France's problems in Syria was that the Syrians did not want to be ruled by France, and the French needed a scapegoat to blame for their difficulties in ruling the country.
 Larès wrote that Lawrence is usually pictured in France as a Francophobe, but he was really a Francophile.